christophrust/osrm-cli/README.md

 ## Dependencies

-The same dependencies are necessary as for building the OSRM toolchain and libosrm.
+The same dependencies are necessary as for building the OSRM toolchain, plus libosrm.

 ## Building